redis/redis/README.md

 - Version number now 2.6.8-pre2 to indicate prerelease and to enable changing
 - Version 2.6.8-pre2 fixes several failures that existed in 2.6.8-pre1.
 Most of these were related to handling opening and closing of non-blocking sockets.
 - The unit/protocol desync test is updated to use nonblocking socket and now works on Windows
+- The binaries (unsigned) have been moved to the root to make them easier to find.
+Previously they were under msvs.
+- Signed binaries can be downloaded using Nuget.

 ##Acknowledgements
 Special thanks to Dušan Majkic (https://github.com/dmajkic, https://github.com/dmajkic/redis/) for his project on GitHub that gave us the opportunity to quickly learn some on the intricacies of Redis code.
 His project also helped us to build our prototype quickly.

 ## Repo branches
-- 2.6_alpha: This is the only 2.6 branch so far.
-Only basic testing has been done.
+- 2.6: This is the branch for the Windows Redis port based on Redis 2.6.
+- 2.4: This branch has the Windows Redis port based on Redis 2.4.

 ## How to build Redis using Visual Studio